 You can go to any license-issuing agent or The Outdoors Shop, for a replacement.
-When you indicate you are purchasing a replacement, you will need to select the lost DMAP permit from the list of items that you already have been issued.
+When you indicate you are doing a replacement, you will need to select the lost DMAP permit from the list of items that you already have been issued.
 The cost is $6.70 per permit replaced.

 9. How can a landowner know if all of his coupons have been redeemed?

 The best way for a landowner to know if coupons have been redeemed is for the landowner to communicate with the hunters he or she has provided coupons.
-For landowners who do not distribute coupons, the ability to check the status of coupons will not be available until later this summer or fall, because of program changes in the permit-issuing system within the PALS automated licensing system.
+For landowners who do not distribute coupons, the ability to check the status of coupons will not be available until later this summer or fall, because of program changes in the permit-issuing system within the automated licensing system.